keras-team/keras-hub/keras_nlp/models/MODEL_CONTRIBUTION_GUIDE.md

 <br/>

-The standard layers provided in Keras and KerasNLP are generally enough for 99% of the usecases and it is recommended to do a thorough search [here](https://keras.io/api/layers/) and [here](https://keras.io/api/keras_nlp/layers/).
+The standard layers provided in Keras and KerasNLP are generally enough for most of the usecases and it is recommended to do a thorough search [here](https://keras.io/api/layers/) and [here](https://keras.io/api/keras_nlp/layers/).
 However, sometimes, models have small tweaks/paradigm changes in their architecture.
 This is when things might slightly get complicated.